A Lack of Awareness

 The vast majority of Europeans are not concerned that heart valve disease is so prevalent or are simply not aware of the symptoms.
-Its seriousness and the fact that the symptoms are often difficult to detect or dismissed as a normal part of ageing, means that this lack of awareness can have troublesome or dangerous consequences.
+Its seriousness and the fact that the symptoms are often difficult to detect or dismissed as a normal part of ageing means that this lack of awareness can have troublesome or dangerous consequences.
 As a result many people suffering from the disease do not get diagnosed and do not receive the life-saving and life-enhancing treatment they need.

 This is why European Heart Valve Disease Awareness Day is so important, not only to raise awareness of the disease but to also make the population more aware of the symptoms so they can get the help they need at the right time.
-It is also important that clinicians provide their patients, especially those who are over the age of 65, with regular stethoscope exams as these are the key to detecting the disease.
+It is also important that General Practitioners are providing their patients, especially those who are over the age of 65 regular stethoscope exams as these are the key to detecting the disease.

-For more information about heart valve disease visit the website of Heart Valve Voice.
+For more information about heart valve disease visit the symptoms page.